opencdms-dev/pyopencdms-old/README.md

 ### Create a virtual environment for OpenCDMS development

 These instructions are for Debian/Ubuntu Linux.
+At the time of writing (October 2020) only Ubuntu 18.04 is supported.
 If you run into problems then please raise a [new issue](https://github.com/opencdms/pyopencdms/issues/new).

 ```